getsops/sops/README.rst

 groups in order, and in each group, tries to recover the fragment of the data key from a master key.
 Once the fragment is recovered, Sops moves on to the next group, until enough fragments have been recovered to obtain the data key.
-In Shamir Secret Sharing, this is called a quorum.
+In Shamir Secret Sharing, this is called the threshold.

-By default, the quorum is set to the number of key groups.
-For example, if you have three key groups configured in your SOPS file and you don't override the default quorum, then one master key from each of the three groups will be required to decrypt the file.
+By default, the threshold is set to the number of key groups.
+For example, if you have three key groups configured in your SOPS file and you don't override the default threshold, then one master key from each of the three groups will be required to decrypt the file.

 Management of key groups is done via the `sops groups` command.